gustavospriebe/gustavospriebe/README.md

 Web Developer
 -------------

 Professional with a degree in Business Administration and 9 years of experience in various sectors, including Consulting, Financial Market and Startups.
-As I faced challenges that demanded programming skills, I had a strong interest in improving my technical knowledge.
+As I faced challenges that demanded programming skills, I developed a strong interest in improving my technical knowledge.

 * 🌍  I'm based in Florianópolis, Brazil
 * 🌲  Web Developer at [Zaya](https://zaya.eco/)